“Slowing watching you slip away

 That increases the likelihood that they will also answer the second question.

-This just means that you shouldn‘t ask the same question such as “Why did you want to leave?” on all your pages.
+You shouldn‘t ask the same question, such as “Why did you want to leave?” on all your pages.

-If you do this, it will become a tracking nightmare and you won’t be able to analyse the data you collect well enough and reference it to a certain webpage.
+It will become a tracking nightmare, and you won’t be able to analyze the data you collect well enough and reference it to a particular webpage.

-If you put the website exit survey just in the corner of your page, very few visitors will notice it at all.
+Very few visitors will notice if you put the website exit survey in the corner of your page.

 So make it kind of pop.

-You can have it fade in or slide in, have it appear in the center or use an overlay.
+You can have it fade or slide in, appear in the center, or use an overlay.